-- During the Accumulation Phase (and Income Period, if applicable), if the Contract Value is at least \$100,000 on the Contract Anniversary. - During the Accumulation Phase (and Income Period, if applicable), if you take a full withdrawal of the Cash Value and the Contract Value is at least \$100,000 at the end of the last Business Day before the withdrawal. - During the Annuity Phase if the Contract Value on the last Business Day before the Annuity Date is at least \$100,000. - When paying death benefits.
+- During the Accumulation Phase, if the Contract Value is at least \$100,000 on the Contract Anniversary. - During the Accumulation Phase, if you take a full withdrawal of the Cash Value and the Contract Value is at least \$100,000 at the end of the last Business Day before the withdrawal. - During the Annuity Phase if the Contract Value on the last Business Day before the Annuity Date is at least \$100,000. - When paying death benefits.